 Special and/or advanced studies in relational communication with the topic announced prior to registration.
 Possible topics include conflict management, communication and emotion, and health communication.
 May be repeated if a different topic is emphasized.
-Prerequisite: COM110N or consent of instructor.
+Prerequisite: COM110N or COM120N.

 COM463 • Advanced Topics